The best tried-and-true plants for gardening in the shade - 14 that have grown and thrived for me in all kinds of dry shade, plus one that didn't.

 But fair warning, it is invasive in areas it likes: moist shade or borders with good soil and regular water.
 I wouldn't put it anywhere but the one place nothing else will grow.
 In the photo above, the Bishop's Weed is working nicely with creeping phlox (see more on that below) and Brunnera.
 Even though this soil is so bad, shallow and dry, I still have to pull the bishop's weed to keep it in check.
 But I do love how it covered that area!

 Best Variety: 'Snow on the Mountain'

-14. The surprise dry shade lover: Phlox subulata (Creeping Phlox), perennial groundcover 4-6″ H x 3′ W, blooms April-June
+14. The surprise dry shade lover: Phlox stolonifer (Moss or Creeping Phlox), perennial groundcover 4-6" H x 3' W, blooms April-June

-Creeping phlox has evergreen, needle-like foiliage and flowers in mostly pastel colors.
-As you can see, it has an easy going nature and thrives in a variety of conditions in almost any soil and full sun to partial shade.
-And don’t rule it out for mostly shade, either – it is the highlight of this spring garden!
+Creeping phlox has evergreen, needle-like foliage and flowers in mostly pastel colors.
+As you can see, it has an easy going nature and between the different types thrives in a variety of conditions in almost any soil and full sun to partial shade.
+And don't rule it out for mostly shade, either - it is the highlight of this spring garden!

 Annnnd, the plant that's NOT a favorite:

 Astilbe (False Goat's Beard), perennial 1-2' H x 2' W, blooms summer

 Wondering where's astilbe on this list of plants for gardening in the shade?
 You may not agree with me on this (and that's great - it means you can grow these!), but I have never been able to get these to grow nicely for me.
 According to sources like this, astilbe needs shade with dappled sun and even moisture (though they do admit that they only perform with the 'right' growing conditions which to me = fussy).